-For example, an existing building code may not require all of the building systems, by which we mean plumbing, electrical, and mechanical systems such as heating and cooling, to meet the same standards that would be required in new construction.
+For example, the existing building code may not require all of the building systems, by which we mean plumbing, electrical, and mechanical systems such as heating and cooling, to meet the same standards that would be required in new construction.
 We should say though that unless the existing building code provides a particular work-around for existing buildings, a specific project must comply with whatever other codes the city has put in place.
 The existing building code applies to existing buildings though in the event of a conflict with other codes.

-Minimum standards for building elements that might require major structural revisions in older buildings, such as changing stairway or doorway width, either may be more leniently regulated or possible to waive altogether.
+As another example, minimum standards for building elements that might require major structural revisions in older buildings, such as changing stairway or doorway width, either may be more leniently regulated or waived altogether.

-We applaud the general approach of encouraging both recycling buildings instead of demolition and the more specific concept of adaptive reuse, which means that the building use is changed into something economically more viable than the original intended use.
+We applaud the general approach of encouraging both recycling buildings instead of demolishing them and the more specific concept of adaptive reuse, which means that the building use is changed into something economically more viable than the original intended use.

-This can be accomplished through cobbling together pieces of available model codes, such as those just discussed, and local standards of best practice in keeping housing stock up to date to the extent you find gaps in coverage.
+This can be accomplished through adopting available model codes, such as those just discussed, and adding local standards of best practice in keeping housing stock up to date to the extent you find gaps in coverage.

 Various communities around the U.S. and the world have experimented with systems for inspecting housing quality.
 Famously, New York City has a housing maintenance code applying to rental housing.